pangdatangtt/UniNet/README.md

 ## 📖 Introduction
-This repository will contain source code for UniNet implemented with PyTorch. _**The code will be released in recent days!**_
+This repository will contain source code for UniNet implemented with PyTorch.

 UniNet is a unified framework designed for diverse domains, such as industrial, medical, and video, by addressing the limitations in general ability of existing methods.
 Besides, UniNet can be suited for both unsupervised and supervised settings simultaneously.
 As a unified framework, UniNet also focuses on multi-class anomaly detection.